What is Legal Readiness Score?

 - Data protection: Privacy policy exists but no data processing agreements (4/10)

-- Company structure: Ltd company, shareholders agreement in place (7/10)
+- Company structure: LLC, operating agreement in place (7/10)

 - Dispute resolution: No formal process documented (3/10)

-- Regulatory compliance: ICO registered but no DPO appointed (5/10)
+- Regulatory compliance: State registrations current but no DPO appointed (5/10)

-📌 Total legal readiness score: 35/100 — significant exposure.
-Priority actions: register key trademarks, have contracts professionally reviewed, and implement full GDPR compliance including data processing agreements with all suppliers.
+📌 Total legal readiness score: 35/100, significant exposure.
+Priority actions: register key trademarks, have contracts professionally reviewed, and implement full data privacy compliance including data processing agreements with all suppliers.

 Why This Matters

-Contract disputes, employment tribunals, and IP infringement cases are expensive to defend.
+Contract disputes, employment lawsuits, and IP infringement cases are expensive to defend.
 Proactive legal compliance costs a fraction of reactive litigation and prevents disputes before they escalate.

-The ICO can fine businesses up to £17.5M or 4% of global turnover for serious data protection breaches.
-Even small businesses face fines of £5,000-50,000 for common GDPR failures like missing privacy notices or inadequate consent.
+The FTC and state regulators can impose significant fines for data protection violations.
+Even small businesses face fines of $5,000-50,000 for common privacy failures like missing privacy notices or inadequate consent under state laws like CCPA.

 IP theft can destroy a business